Loop height measurement

-Did you know you can use the Condor Sigma for measuring the wire loop height on your samples?
-XYZTEC bond testers have been doing loop height tests for years, but the technology goes forward and testing becomes more advanced and accurate.
-Read on to find out more about loop height testing with the Condor Sigma.
+Did you know you can use the Sigma for measuring the wire loop height on your samples?
+Sigma bond testers have been doing loop height tests for years, but the technology goes forward and testing becomes more advanced and accurate.
+Read on to find out more about loop height testing with the Sigma.

 To enable quicker testing, the system can store the Z-height of the surface under the first wire and use this value again when sensing the following multiple wires.
 It is also possible to probe the surface height in a different spot than directly under the wire.